 For Custom Embedding Workflows: Chroma

-Chroma MCP (513 stars) exposes Chroma’s embedding database as MCP tools.
+Chroma MCP (529 stars) exposes Chroma’s embedding database as MCP tools.
+Development has stalled — the last release (v0.2.6) was August 2025, now eight months ago.
 It’s the lowest-level option: you’re managing collections and documents directly, not working with a memory abstraction.
+The server is now listed in the GitHub MCP Registry for discovery, but no code changes have accompanied that.

 Twelve tools cover collection management (create, list, modify, delete) and document operations (add, query, get, update, delete).
 You can choose from multiple embedding functions (Default, Cohere, OpenAI, Jina, VoyageAI, Roboflow) and tune HNSW parameters per collection.